fredriknk/uPLC-Relay/README.md

 ﻿# μPLC-Relay
 ### Pcbway Sponsorship

-Thanks so much to PCBWay who offered to assemble my first prototype batch of the uPLC-relay modules.
-They deliver awesome quality as allways, see the result for yourself below.
+Thanks so much to PCBWay who offered to assemble my first prototype batch of all three uPLC modules.
+They deliver awesome quality as always, see the result for yourself below.

 ![Front](./PICTURES/uplc_relay.png)